f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Validating Tenant Status via webUI
 ===================================

-You can validate the current high level status of a VELOS tenant in the webUI by clicking on the **Tenant Management** -> **Tenant Deployments** page.
+You can validate the current high-level status of a VELOS tenant in the webUI by clicking on the **Tenant Management** -> **Tenant Deployments** page.
 Here you can see the software version of the tenant (if it is running), as well as the high-level configuration for that tenant.

 .. image:: images/velos_deploying_a_tenant/tenantstatus1.png
   :align: center